Position: Emeritus Professor, Department of Zoology, University of Otago.

-A day in the life of an associate professor
+A day in the life of a professor

-Alison’s role as an associate professor is incredibly varied, and each day brings something different!
-For example, her day may include catching skinks in the field, researching and preparing lectures, exchanging emails with researchers around the world and working with pregnant lizards in the lab.
+Alison’s role as a professor was incredibly varied, and each day brought something different!
+For example, a day may include catching skinks in the field, researching and preparing lectures, exchanging emails with researchers around the world and working with pregnant lizards in the lab.

-Alison enjoys most aspects of her job.
-She particularly enjoys working with live animals and looking for patterns in data.
+Alison enjoyed most aspects of her job, in particularl working with live animals and looking for patterns in data.
 These are activities where there is the opportunity to see and learn new things about how animals live their lives.
-She also finds it rewarding to work with students and other young researchers, sharing the excitement that comes from their own observations and discoveries.
+She also found it rewarding to work with students and other young researchers, sharing the excitement that comes from their own observations and discoveries.
 Alison supervised the PhD student in charge of the online citizen science project Skink Spotter NZ.

-Alison has held many positions over 34 years of involement in the Society for Research on Amphibians and Reptiles in New Zealand.
+Alison has held many positions over 34 years of involement in the Society for Research on Amphibians and Reptiles in New Zealand (SRARNZ).
 Visit their website for more information.

 See Alison's profile on the University of Otago's website and read Reflections from a career studying Aotearoa New Zealand’s reptiles for an indepth review of her career and life.